ionStici/frontend/2-css/8-position.md

 }
 ```

+Position in relation to the nearest non-static element.

 ### **fixed**

 The element is removed from the normal document flow, no space is created for the element in the page layout.